 The total length of the two Town trails is 5,970 linear feet.
 Trails within the future park are taken into consideration for the Park Impact Fee.
 The total estimated costs are \$248,128.
 Only 38% of the costs can be attributed to future growth in the number of households.
 Thus after considering \$45,000 in potential grants, the cost attributed to new growth is \$49,288.
 When divided by the 190 projected housing units to be built, the calculated impact fee per unit is \$259.
 The Town does not have to charge this full amount per unit.
-However, the Town cannot charge more than this amount for the Highway/Transportation Facilities impact fee is \$250.
+However, the Town cannot charge more than this amount for the Highway/Transportation Facilities impact fee.
+It is our recommendation based on the analysis that the Highway/Transportation Impact Fee is \$250.